 Templates are part of ISO 9001 certification packages.
 We suggest you include the above criteria in your evaluation and due diligence.

 Step 3: Implementation

 Now it's time to implement your ISO 9001 quality management system throughout your company.
-During this phase you will introduce any new requirements that you included in your customized ISO 9001 Quality Management Manual to affected company employees, and you will help them adjust their way of working accordingly.
-To make this step a success, it is most important that your employees understand how the new ISO 9001 requirements will benefit them.
-Another advantage of our business-friendly and non-bureaucratic ISO 9001 documentation is that your employees will easily recognize the benefits and, thus, readily adopt the new requirements.
+During this phase you will introduce any new requirements that you included in your ISO 9001 documentation to affected company employees, and you will help them to adjust their way of working accordingly.
+To make this step a success, it is most important that your employees understand how the new processes and requirements will benefit them.
+Obviously, this requires that your new processes are in fact efficient, non-bureaucratic and user-friendly and that their benefits are clear.

 One Step at a Time